-Filestage helps you collaborate on the feedback and approval of all your content, from designs to documents.
-You can invite as many people as you like to review your work, and you’ll get all your feedback in one place.
+Filestage’s design approval tool helps you collaborate on the feedback and approval of all your content, from designs to documents.
+You can invite as many people as you like to review your work and track all your teammate and client approvals in one place.

 Your teammates or clients can see what others have suggested and leave feedback in various ways – depending on how they prefer to express themselves.

 2. Asana – best for managing your design projects

 Asana is an excellent tool for helping marketing teams stay on track, keep projects organized, and meet deadlines.
 It makes it simple to plan workflows and visualize project progress while tracking how individuals and the whole team advance.

 Typeform specializes in online form building and online surveys.
 The platform is known for its user-friendly forms that help marketing teams generate valuable responses.

 Whether you’re looking to collect feedback from your teammates, customers, or clients, Typeform makes it easy to manage all their thoughts and impressions.